-By planning ahead for their medical needs and working closely with a skilled personal injury attorney, Iowa residents who have suffered a personal injury may be able to cover the cost of chiropractic treatment in their settlement.
+By planning for their medical needs and working closely with a skilled personal injury attorney, Iowa residents who have suffered a personal injury may be able to cover the cost of chiropractic treatment in their settlement.
 All it takes is a strategic approach, a knowledgeable lawyer, and careful documentation.

-When to See a Chiropractor for Your Personal Injury
+When To See a Chiropractor for Your Personal Injury

 Getting Compensated for Chiropractic Care After Your Personal Injury

-- Step Two: Ask your doctor for a chiropractic referral as part of your treatment plan.
+- Step two: Ask your doctor for a chiropractic referral as part of your treatment plan.

-- Step Four: Keep an injury and activity log detailing your pain and limitations.
+- Step four: Keep an injury and activity log detailing your pain and limitations.

-- Step Five: Stick to your treatment plan and physical therapy regimen.
+- Step five: Stick to your treatment plan and physical therapy regimen.